gebeer/RockFrontendTailwind/profiles/tailwind/readme.md

 ## Tailwind Profile

 The Tailwind profile sets up all necessary files needed to get started with a build pipeline that uses tailwindcss, webpack, postcss and babel to process your Javascript and CSS.
 A folder "rockfrontendtailwind" will be installed inside `site/templates`.
+Also a file "_main.php" will be installed to `site/templates`.
+It contains the minimal setup to load the compiled assets.

 ### Initial setup
 1. rename `site/templates/rockfrontendtailwind/.env-default` to `site/templates/rockfrontendtailwind/.env`